 First is preparation.
 Make a daily commitment to restaurant sales training.
 Servers can’t sell what they don’t know, so use a part of every pre-shift team meeting to cover product knowledge.
 Servers should know the details of every item on the menu, as well as extras and add-ons that complement other selections.

 Next, is practice.
-In your training sessions, give servers opportunities to practice product knowledge and sales dialogue.
-Use role-playing and games to help servers hone their craft and learn from each other.
+In your training sessions, give servers opportunities to practice product knowledge and role-play sales dialogue.
+Use role-playing and games to help servers refine their craft and learn from each other.

 Restaurant Sales Training Puts You in the Spotlight

-With preparation, practice, and precision timing, servers can exceed guests’ expectations through the Generating Sales piece in the Cycle of Service.
+With preparation, practice, and precision timing, servers can exceed guests’ expectations during their part in the Cycle of Service.
 And similar to a show, reviews can make or break you.
-Guests evaluate your performance on every shift, and their reviews come in the form of what they tell others about you and whether or not they come back.
+Guests evaluate your performance on every visit, and their reviews come in the form of what they post online, tell others about you, and whether or not they come back.